-We continue to limit social interactions and to enhance physical distancing with clients as well as other team members.
-Given much of what we do requires a team effort, this is a challenge and is in part why we will continue with stringent precautionary measures until case counts and risk for community exposure is greatly limited.
-As a part of this effort we continue to work as two separate teams each working three days a week so that if one team is exposed the other can continue to provide care and support to our clients and their pets.
+We are continuing to limit social interactions and to using physical distancing with clients as well as our team members.
+Much of what we do is by team effort, which is why we continue to use stringent precautionary measures until case counts and risk for community exposure is greatly limited.
+We are continuing to work as two separate teams with PPE and limiting interpersonal exposure to the best of our ability inside and outside of the hospital at this time.

-We now have plexiglass screening and physical distancing signs in place for those clients who would like to be present for their pet’s examination.
-One client per appointment will be permitted to enter along with the below precautionary measures.
-We are still very happy to provide curbside support for those clients who wish to continue to wait outside while their pet is examined.
-In either case, upon your arrival to the hospital we kindly ask that you call us so we can check you and your pet in for their appointment.
+If you have been given pre-approval we may allow one client per appointment if they adhere with the below precautionary measures.
+In either case, upon your arrival to the hospital we kindly ask that you text or call us so we can check you and your pet in for their appointment.

-– One person per pet will be permitted in to allow for adequate distancing given the number of appointments we see and the limited space
+– One person per pet MAY be permitted in to allow for adequate distancing given the number of appointments we see and the limited space

 – We will direct you from outside into one of our examination rooms when we are ready for your pet to be seen

 – A properly fitted face mask must be worn at all times

 – Hands must be sanitized upon entry and exiting of the building

 – Clients must remain on the physical distancing marker located in each exam room.
 Your pet will be examined by your veterinarian with the help of an assistant